Biden says he wasn't informed early on of baby formula woes

 “They did, but I didn’t,” Biden told reporters later, saying he was not made aware of the severity until early April.

+The delay, unexplained by Biden or White House aides, undercut the administration's efforts to demonstrate that he has been on top of a problem that has compounded stress and economic difficulties for families with young children at a time when Americans are already struggling with Inflation.

+White House press secretary Karine Jean-Pierre insisted that the administration began working to address the crisis within days of the plant's closure, but could not explain the delay in raising the issue to Biden.
+She acknowledged that he is “frustrated” by the situation.

-Under Biden, the government has imported foreign supplies and used the Defense Production Act to speed domestic production.
+In recent weeks the government has imported foreign supplies and used the Defense Production Act to speed domestic production of infant formula.
 But those steps did not begin until mid-May, once retailers began rationing supplies and store shelves were emptying.

 “There’s nothing more stressful than feeling you can’t get what your child needs,” Biden said, adding that as a “father and a grandfather,” he understands how difficult the shortages have been for parents and their children.

+Jean-Pierre said Biden was satisfied with how the Food and Drug Administration has handled the response, though the agency itself has promised to conduct and after-action review of what it described as a deficient effort.

+The agency's response was "too slow and there were decisions that were suboptimal along the way," FDA Commissioner Robert Califf told lawmakers last week.

 Biden hosted the roundtable with leaders of manufacturers ByHeart, Bubs Australia, Reckitt, Perrigo Co. and Gerber.
 Notably absence was Abbott Nutrition, whose Michigan plant was shut down in February over safety concerns, leading to the domestic shortage.
-The White House did not respond to a request for comment on why Abbott was not included.
+The White House did not explain why Abbott was not included.

-The White House said the latest round of shipments would bring Kendamil formula from Heathrow Airport in London to U.S. airports over a three-week period, starting June.
+The shipments would bring Kendamil formula from Heathrow Airport in London to U.S. airports over a three-week period, starting June.
 9. The flights will carry about 3.7 million 8-ounce bottle equivalents, shipped free of charge by United Airlines.

 The first shipments will include Kendamil Classic Stage 1 and Kendamil Organic formulas, which will be available at Target stores across the United States.

-The push on imports will help but will not immediately bring an end to supply shortages that have left people who depend on formula facing empty shelves or limits on purchases.
+The imports will help but will not immediately bring an end to supply shortages that have left people who depend on formula facing empty shelves or limits on purchases.

 The Food and Drug Administration began focusing on Abbott’s plant last fall while tracking several bacterial infections in infants who had consumed formula from the facility.
 The four cases occurred between September and January, causing hospitalizations and two deaths.